Can We Still Believe In Romans 8:28? –

 New International Version: “In all things God works for the good of those who love him.”

-Did you catch the difference?
+Did you catch the difference there?
 In the King James version God is way down at the end of the phrase.
-In the other two versions God is at the beginning.
+In the other two versions, God is at the beginning.
 It is partly a question of text and partly a question of grammar.
-There is nothing wrong with the traditional version, but the modern translations bring out a proper emphasis.
+There is nothing wrong with the traditional versions, but the modern translations bring out a proper emphasis.

-We will never properly understand this verse as long as we put God at the end and not at the beginning.
+Let me put it this way: We will never properly understand this verse as long as we put God at the end and not at the beginning.
 But some people look at life that way.
-They believe that life is like a roll of the dice-sometimes you win and sometimes you lose.
-And they believe that after a tragedy, God shows up to make everything come out right.
-But that is not the biblical view at all.
+They believe that life is like a roll of the dice—sometimes it’s seven-come-eleven and sometimes it’s snake eyes.
+And they believe that after a tragedy God shows up to make everything come out right.
+But that’s not the biblical view at all.

 What do you say when a little child dies?
-Or when a cop is killed by a drug dealer?
+Or when a cop is blown away by some drug dealer?
 Or when a man dies on the mission field?
 Or when a woman is cheated out of her inheritance?
-Or when a friend dies of AIDS?
-Or when your marriage falls apart after thirty-eight years?
-It is hard to see how these things are good.
+It’s hard to see how that is good.

-When we look at these situations, we must at all costs resist the cheap explanation.
+When we look at those situations we must at all costs resist the cheap explanation.
 It’s too quick, too easy.
 Sometimes tragedies happen and well-meaning people say, “That’s not a tragedy.
 It only looks that way.
 Just have faith.”
 If you believe that tragedy is not really tragedy, you will probably lose your faith altogether.

 Is he saying that suffering and evil and tragedy are good?
 No.